CNBloo/SHPE-Website/README.md

 About Us (Chapter goals and community)

+Leadership (Exec-Board and Committee Board)

+Programs (Programs we offer)

 Events (Upcoming & past SHPE activities)

-Join Us (Membership info and call-to-action)

 Contact (How to reach out or connect on socials)